Terms and Conditions

 16. Itinerary Disclaimer

-The published itinerary is a general guide and is subject to change based on local conditions, supplier availability, weather, cultural events, or unforeseen circumstances.
+The published Itinerary is a general guide and is subject to change based on local conditions, supplier availability, weather, cultural events, or unforeseen circumstances.
 We reserve the right to make changes before or during the trip in accordance with Section 3 (Trip Inclusions and Exclusions) and Section 10 (Force Majeure).
 In the event of coordinator medical emergencies, a designated backup will assist in ensuring continuation or safe adjustment of the itinerary.
 By booking, you acknowledge that flexibility is key to the travel experience and agree to accept reasonable changes as they arise.

 17. Photography and Marketing